- About Us

 - 2009 - The first SmartBoards are installed in math and science classrooms; all classrooms outfitted the following year.

-- 2010 - Use permit acquired to complete master plan that was created in 2008 (soccer field, future gym, future middle school buildings)
+- 2010 - Use permit acquired to complete a master plan that was created in 2008 (soccer field, future gym, future middle school buildings)

 - 2012 - Regulation-size soccer field complete